ctools/ctools/doc/source/users/tutorials/quickstart/onoff.rst

    :width: 400px
    :align: center

    *Sky map of the events.
-The cross shows the pointing directions, the green circles the Off regions, and the white circle the On region.*
+The cross shows the pointing direction, the green circles the Off regions, and the white circle the On region.*